 In the township itself, visit The Coach House Studio and Peregrine Store for retail therapy before coffee and a bite to eat at The Good Pantry or Papa Sam’s Pizza Bar & Grill.
 Federation Park is the perfect place for a picnic or barbecue, with play equipment, a creek to play in, and nearby skate park.

-Gumeracha hosts the Medieval Fair in May and Beer & Bite Festival celebrating craft beer in April.
+Gumeracha hosts the Beer & Bite Festival celebrating craft beer in April.
 It is also home to the Gumeracha Country Market held on the third Sunday of each month and the Gumeracha Fifth Sunday Market artisan and handmade craft market held in the months where there are five Sundays (between February and November only).

 Housed in the historic Birdwood Mill, the National Motor Museum has a fleet of some 400 vintage and classic vehicles awaiting your inspection.
 But it's more just an excellent collection - it tells the story of Australia's love affair.
 Motoring memorabilia in the collection includes brochures and maps, tin signs, petrol bowsers, toys, models and photographs.
 The National Motor Museum's iconic events include the Bay to Birdwood in September, which is the largest, continually held motoring event for veteran, vintage and classic vehicles held anywhere in the world